ga-wdi-boston/ember-deployment-guide/README.md

 1. Go check to your github page site and ensure all requests are working and appear the same as on localhost:4200.
 1. Congrats, you've successfully deployed your Ember App!
 Zoey and Tomster are proud of you!

+##### Adding dist/

+_You just said remove, why am I adding again?
+This is because you just removed `dist/` from the gitignore, which means that git is now aware of it and will track it if added.
+We want to track dist on the gh-pages branch, so we add and commit it here._

 ## [License](LICENSE)